Parenting in a digital age: Exploring technoference and parent-infant connection

 The impact of digital and mobile devices on everyday interactions – commonly called technoference – is increasingly well-documented, including in relation to parent-child interactions.
 Research over the past fifteen years has examined the effects of smartphones, tablets, and wearable devices on parent-child interaction and on child development.
-Yet whilst we understand the risks of technoference, far less is known about the factors that lead to devices being used in ways that cause unwanted disruptions in family life, or the strategies families can use to reduce this technoference.

 - Develop a deeper and richer understanding of the factors that influence digital device use in families with babies and young children, and where this causes interference in parent-child interactions.